montali/vrije-ai/Evolutionary Computing/Video lectures/I - Parameters and parameter tuning.md

 We have to distinguish between **online** and **offline** calibration, which is basically the difference between **parameter tuning** and **parameter control**.
 Both have their advantages.
 Tuning is easier, immediately needed (you can't start without it).
 It still has parameters, and on the long run, if we tune many parameters on many landscapes, we may learn something about them.
 There are some indications that suggest that good tuning is usually better than good control.

 The basic insight here is that the **tuning problem is a search problem itself**.
 We can first use a **generate-and-test** approach, the easiest.
 The test happens running the EA, logging the performance in each run (looking at the quality or the speed).
 As the EA are stochastic, you have to repeat the algorithm multiple times.
 You may ask what's the minimum number of repetitions, heuristically set to 30.

 ### Types of parameters

 Looking at **numeric parameters**, you can see interesting things going on during the EA execution.
 The search space is searchable, and we can plot the range of parameter values and performance.
 These have a sensible distance metric.

 On the other hand, **symbolic parameters** have **finite domain**, and there's no sensible distance metric, meaning that they are non-searchable.
 Sampling is our only option.
-Of course you can order these symbols and get some kind of search and plot.
+Of course, you can order these symbols and get some kind of search and plot.

 The number of parameters is not known in advance: a given value of a parameter could change the number of the others.
 For example, if you decide to have a **tournament selection**, then you get a numeric parameter being the tournament size.
 This means that parameters can have a hierarchical structure, and you cannot simply denote the tuning search space algorithm by the intersection of domains: $S=Q_{1} \times \ldots Q_{m} \times R_{1} \times \ldots \times R_{n}$.